BSc Psychology / Overview

 - Equip yourself with the skills and knowledge required for a wide range of careers .

-- Scholarships for two home/EU students and fee bursaries for all international students are available.
+- Scholarships for two home/EU students are available.

 Our BSc Psychology course is one of the oldest in the UK, with students graduating as early as 1916.
 To celebrate over 100 years of psychology at Manchester, we are offering two full fees-paid scholarships, each covering three years of funding.